Supported video and audio formats reference

 For Android, this means ExoPlayer, which lists its supported formats in their documentation here.

-For iOS, there is no static documentation listing the supported formats.
-Instead, capture the supported formats from the framework itself.
-To do this, open an Xcode Playground, and run the following snippet:
+For iOS, this means AVPlayer.
+However, there is no static documentation listing the framework's supported formats.
+Instead, you will need to capture the supported formats from the framework itself.

 import PlaygroundSupport